@getpara/react-sdk@alpha

 within your app and update it with each method resolution.
 For example, you may want to store it in a dedicated context:

 hook.
-This mutation will either fetch the user with the provided authentication method and return an AuthStateLogin
+This mutation will either fetch the user with the provided authentication method and, for basic auth users, return an AuthStateVerify

 object, or create a new user and return an AuthStateVerify